networktocode/workshop-implementing-cicd-documentation/Lab_1_Basic_Git_Operations/README.md

 <public key text>
 ```

-Let's add the public key to the repositry by going to Settings -> Repository -> Deploy Keys, make sure we check the box for ```Grant write permission to this key```:
+Let's add the public key to the repository by going to Settings -> Repository -> Deploy Keys, make sure we check the box for ```Grant write permission to this key```:

 ![add_key](images/add_key.png)